 Another option would be to apply a reduction factor for instances when punched holes are used.
 Both the plate tests and connection tests showed punched holes had strengths 5% to 15% lower than replicate drilled hole specimens.
 Chesson and Munse (1963) suggested a 7/8 multiplier to tensile stress when punched holes are used.
 Even though this suggestion was on older and lower strength steel, this multiplier is still in an acceptable range.
 Lubitz (2005) suggested a multiplier of 0.85, which brought 90% of the punched hole plate specimens to conservative levels compared to replicate drilled hole specimens and resulted in 95% of the punched hole specimens having experimental strengths greater than predicted design strengths.
-From the results of the connection tension tests, a multiplier of 0.90 on the punched hole specimens only brought punched hole performance equal to or exceeding the performance of replicate drilled hole specimens.
+From the results of the connection tension tests, a multiplier of 0.90 on the punched hole specimens brought punched hole performance equal to or exceeding the performance of replicate drilled hole specimens.
 The 0.90 multiplier was larger than necessary for A572 Grade 50 specimens, but was required to cover the larger differences between punched and drilled hole connection specimens in A36 steel compared to A572 Grade 50 steel.

-This multiplier of either 0.85 or 0.90 on punched hole strength would be in addition to regular resistance factors, or phi (φ) factors, currently used for strength calculations.
+A multiplier 0.90 on punched hole strength would be in addition to regular resistance factors, or phi ( $\phi$ ) factors, currently used for strength calculations.
 The equations used to predict strength are calibrated from experimental results of specimens with drilled holes.
 The detrimental effects of punched holes compared to drilled holes should not be ignored, a 5% to 15% reduction in strength and often a 50% or greater reduction in displacement.
 These adjustments would also require the method of hole making be known in the design process.
+The recommended specification change is to limit punched holes to secondary members and to an additional strength reduction factor of 0.90 to be used when calculating the fracture strength on the net section and the block shear rupture strength of these members.
+It is also recommended that increase in hole diameter of 1/16 in. be eliminated when calculating these fracture limit states.